cypress-io/testing-workshop-cypress/slides/00-start.md

 ## Start testing

 - `cd 00-start`
-- install Cypress with `npm i -D cypress`
 - open Cypress with `npm run cy:open`

 Note:
 This section shows how Cypress scaffolds its files and folders.
-Then the students can
+Then the students can ignore this folder.
+This is only done once to show the scaffolding.

-+++

-## Questions

-- where is Cypress installed?
-- what should be cached on CI server?

 +++